IlliaManshyn/Python/README.md

 # Python
-Before using s3.py you should define such env variables as:
+Before using s3.py you should create your own EC2 credentials and define env variables such as:

 ACCESS_KEY="EC2 access key"